Data Types

 -

-If you access an index of array that is greater than it's length, it'll result in
+If you access an index of array that is greater than it's length, it'll result in 'index out of bounds'.

 In other low level languages, this check is not done and they return an invalid memory.